 Coins converted into brooches first appear in the 10th century.
 However, as both sides of this example are unknown, the coin may be a fabrication, intended to be a brooch from the start, or it could be a pattern which was intended to be a coin but never issued.
-This coin brooch is the subject of much discussion at the moment between coin specialists.
+This coin brooch has been the subject of much discussion between coin specialists.

-Single coins are not reportable finds under the 1996 Treasure Act.
-However, as this coin has been converted for use as a brooch it becomes a reportable find and is presently being considered as possible Treasure.
-It will hopefully eventually reside in a national numismatic collection.
+Single coins are not usually reportable finds under the 1996 Treasure Act.
+However, as this coin has been converted for use as a brooch it was a reportable find.
+Unfortunately, no museum was ultimately able to acquire it and it was eventually returned to the finder.
+Its present whereabouts are unknown.

 The Portable Antiquities Scheme in Surrey

 The Portable Antiquities Scheme is a voluntary scheme to record archaeological objects found by members of the public in England and Wales.
 Every year many thousands of objects are discovered, many of these by metal detector users, but also by people whilst out walking, gardening or going about their daily work.
 Such discoveries offer an important source for understanding our past.

 If you have found an object which you think should be recorded, please contact Simon Maslin, County Finds Liaison Officer, email firstname.lastname@example.org.